rust-lang/book/src/ch11-01-writing-tests.md

 {{#include ../listings/ch11-writing-automated-tests/no-listing-04-bug-in-add-two/output.txt}}
 ```

 Our test caught the bug!
-The `it_adds_two` test failed, and the message tells
+The `it_adds_two` test failed, and the message tells us
-us ``assertion `left == right` failed`` and what the `left` and `right` values
+that the assertion that failed was ``assertion `left == right` failed`` and what
-are.
-This message helps us start debugging: the `left` argument, where we had
+the `left` and `right` values are.
+This message helps us start debugging: the
-the result of calling `add_two(2)`, was `5` but the `right` argument was `4`.
+`left` argument, where we had the result of calling `add_two(2)`, was `5` but
-You can imagine that this would be especially helpful when we have a lot of
+the `right` argument was `4`.
+You can imagine that this would be especially
-tests going on.
+helpful when we have a lot of tests going on.

 Note that in some languages and test frameworks, the parameters to equality
 assertion functions are called `expected` and `actual`, and the order in which
 we specify the arguments matters.
 However, in Rust, they’re called `left` and
-`right`, and the order in which we specify the value we expect and the value
+`right`, and the order in which we specify the value we expect and the value the
-the code produces doesn’t matter.
+code produces doesn’t matter.
 We could write the assertion in this test as
-`assert_eq!(4, result)`, which would produce the same failure message
+`assert_eq!(4, result)`, which would result in the same failure message that
 that displays `` assertion failed: `(left == right)` ``.

 The `assert_ne!` macro will pass if the two values we give it are not equal and